yoo2001818/static-site-index/doc/structure.md

 ## Document
 Document equals to a single JSON document - which is convinient to use in most languages.
-A dcument may contain an array, or an object, or an actual value (string, number, boolean, null).
+A document may contain an array, or an object, or an actual value (string, number, boolean, null).

 If an array is specified, its entries will be inserted into the indexes